ts-at4dm/ts-at4dm/README.md

 ### About me:
-Currently studying for a Bachelors of Science in Computer Information Systems with Software Engineering.
+I am currently pursuing a Bachelor of Science in Computer Information Systems with a specialization in Software Engineering.
+In addition, I am actively working towards earning CompTIA Certifications.
+As an avid tech enthusiast, I have a deep passion for building and implementing computer systems, along with an obsession for software development.
+I am excited about the future and the opportunities it holds!

 ### Programming Languages and Tech I’m Studying or Proficient In